ersanchez/notes/git-without-github.md

 ### Task: Clone the git-initialized Repository into a Bare Repository

 Now, we need to create a bare repository.
-A bare repository is a storage location to which and from which remote users can synchronize.
+A bare repository is a storage location _to which_ and _from which_ remote users can synchronize.
 The bare repository is considered the 'central storage location'.

-On the server, next we move up one level in the directory tree.
+On the **server**, next we move up one level in the directory tree.

     $ pwd
     /home/alice/server-scripts